How to Apply Custom Logic to Unmerged Regions

 Shows how to define custom logic in a handler implementing IFieldMergingCallback that is executed for unmerged regions in the document.

 The result of the above code is shown below.
-The unmerged fields within the first region are replaced with informative text and the removal of the table and heading enables the document to look complete.
+The unmerged fields within the first region are replaced with informative text and the removal of the table and heading allows the document to look complete.

 The code which removes the parent table could also be made to run on every unused region instead of just a specific region by removing the check for the table name.
 In this case, if any region inside a table was not merged with any data, both the region and the container table will be automatically removed as well.